Skip to main content

 • sex-based insults

-• displaying rude and offensive material such as pornographic or explicit images
+• showing rude and offensive material, such as pornography

 • criminal offences such as rude phone calls, indecent exposure and sexual assault